Hamish Lowe - Principal environmental scientist

 Jane Petch - Environmental engineer

 Jane has a Bachelor of Technology in Environmental Engineering from Massey University.
-She has a background in environmental engineering and has specialises in resource consent procurement for wastewater and stormwater discharges, irrigation takes, small community onsite wastewater systems and contaminated site assessments.
+She has a background in environmental engineering and has specialises in resource consent procurement for wastewater and stormwater discharges, irrigation takes, and small community onsite wastewater systems.
 This work involves data assessment, field investigations, compliance reporting and consent preparation.
-Jane is a keen runner and cyclist, and is looking forward to her first Ironwomann competition.
+Jane is a keen runner and cyclist, and enjoys competing in events.

 Henry van der Vossen - Environmental engineer